teksavant/teksavant.github.io/_posts/2015-06-09-nokiazlauncher-homesreen widgets.markdown

 <img src="/assets/blog-img/unnamed.png">

-<p>It is foreseeable that app is approaching towards its final release.
+<p>It is foreseeable that app is approaching its final release.
 So, if you've not tried  yet then must try <a href="https://play.google.com/store/apps/details?id=com.nokia.z">Z launcher.</a></p>